 The LED equivalent to a 1000W Metal Halide bulb is a fixture or retrofit that produces at least 45,000 lumens.
 The more efficiently you produce those lumens (in terms of watts consumed) the greater the energy savings.

-How many lumens does a 1000w metal halide produce?
+How many lumens does a 1000 watt metal halide make?

 Can I replace metal halide with LED?